Mackenzie River: Drainage basin

 At 1805000 km2, the Mackenzie River drainage basin encompasses nearly 20 percent of Canada.
 About 980000 km2, or 54 percent of the basin, lies above Great Slave Lake.
 Permafrost underlies about three-quarters of the watershed, reaching up to 100 m deep in the Mackenzie Delta.
 As a whole, the Mackenzie basin receives only meager to moderate rainfall, averaging 410 mm over the entire basin, though mountain areas experience much higher precipitation, and areas near and north of the Arctic Circle receive much lower precipitation.
+Changes in climate and land cover of the basin are rapidly being reflected in its altered cryosphere and hydrology.

 The Mackenzie drainage basin is bordered by multiple major North American watersheds.
 Much of the western edge of the Mackenzie basin runs along the Continental Divide.
 The divide separates the Mackenzie watershed from that of the Yukon River, which flows to the Bering Strait; and the Fraser River and Columbia River systems, both of which empty into the Pacific Ocean.
 Lowland divides in the north separate the Mackenzie basin from the Arctic Ocean watersheds of the Anderson, Horton, Coppermine and Back Rivers.
 In the east, the Mackenzie borders on the Hudson Bay watersheds of the Thelon and Churchill Rivers, and to the south it is bordered by the Saskatchewan–Nelson River system, which also empties into Hudson Bay.
 The Mackenzie system is hydrologically connected to the Hudson Bay watershed via Wollaston Lake, which is not only the source of the Fond du Lac tributary of Lake Athabasca, but also of the Cochrane River, which flows east into the Churchill River.

 The eastern portion of the Mackenzie basin is dominated by vast reaches of lake-studded boreal forest and includes many of the largest lakes in North America.
 By both volume and surface area, Great Bear Lake is the biggest in the watershed and third largest on the continent, with a surface area of 31153 km2 and a volume of 2236 km3.
 Great Slave Lake is slightly smaller, with an area of 28568 km2 and containing 2088 km3 of water, although it is significantly deeper than Great Bear.
 The third major lake, Athabasca, is less than a third that size with an area of 7800 km2.
 Six other lakes in the watershed cover more than 1000 km2, including the Williston Lake reservoir, the second-largest artificial lake in North America, on the Peace River.